 Most importantly, God has graced me with a beautiful wife, Megan, who has bravely brought into the world our two precious children, Micah and Skye.
 Kids were not on our immediate radar five years ago when Megan and I stood at the edge of the Grand Canyon saying our marriage vows, but God always writes the best stories.
 I'm learning through the wild journey of parenting that often life's greatest treasures are adventures shared together.

 Just as trees in a forest grow from a single seed and then spread out to plant many other trees, so also stories are constantly reproducing themselves.
-Historically, the art of storytelling is something that has made humans unique from other creatures.
-It has distinguished cultures, nations, and ideologies.
+Historically, the art of storytelling has unified and distinguished cultures, nations, and ideologies.
 Ultimately, I believe that our innate love of literature exposes the wonderful truth that we ourselves are part of an ongoing story.
 Our own lives are little chapters in God's ever-growing journal called History and we imitate God's creativity as we craft little worlds and stories of our own.